RTX 3060 12GB for AI: Still Worth It in 2026?

 The RTX 3060 Advantage

-In short: the 3060 is the lowest-friction option.
-You buy it, install it, and everything works.
-That matters a lot when you're starting out.
+The 3060 is the lowest-friction option.
+Buy it, install it, everything works.

 RTX 3060 vs The Alternatives